 The day to day operations are run by the WCA's Teams and Committees.

 WCA Delegate is a role defined in the WCA Motions and depicted in the WCA Regulations.
 The primary duty of a Delegate is to oversee competitions on behalf of the WCA.
 A WCA Delegate is responsible for making sure that all WCA Competitions are run according to the Mission, Spirit, and Regulations of the WCA.
 The WCA distinguishes between Senior Delegates, Regional Delegates, Full Delegates, Junior Delegates, and Trainee Delegates (see WCA Delegates).

 In addition to the duties of a WCA Delegate, a Senior Delegate or Regional Delegate is responsible for managing the WCA Delegates in their area and can also be contacted by the community for regional matters.

 New Delegates are listed as Junior Delegates at first; afterwards they are requested to show proficiency managing WCA Competitions before being promoted to WCA Delegates.

 All competitors automatically become members of the WCA in their first WCA competition.

-You can donate by credit card using Guidestar here.
+You can donate by credit card using Guidestar here, or by Paypal here.
 If you prefer to write a check, you can write to:

 World Cube Association